pypy/pypy/pypy/doc/coding-guide.rst

 -------------------------

 While implementing the integer type, we stumbled over the problem that integers are quite in flux in CPython right now.
-Starting on Python 2.2, integers mutate into longs on overflow.
-However, shifting to the left truncates up to 2.3 but extends to longs as well in 2.4.
-By contrast, we need a way to perform wrap-around machine-sized arithmetic by default, while still being able to check for overflow when we need it explicitly.
+Starting with Python 2.4, integers mutate into longs on overflow.
+In contrast, we need a way to perform wrap-around machine-sized arithmetic by default, while still being able to check for overflow when we need it explicitly.
 Moreover, we need a consistent behavior before and after translation.